Cookies on the Gambling Commission website

 No uplift in complaints in illegal gambling

-New data released shows that there has been no increase in the number of complaints about illegal gambling websites during Britain’s Covid-19 lockdown.
+New data released shows that there has been no increase in the number of complaints about illegal gambling websites during Britain’s coronavirus lockdown.
 The number of reports has been stable over the past twelve months with a total of 12 complaints to the Commission about nine sites in March, and 11 complaints surrounding 11 sites during April.

-Funding for gambling treatment during Covid-19
+Funding for gambling treatment during coronavirus

 The Commission has directed £9m in funds from regulatory settlements to tackle gambling related harm across the country.
-The money, for use by GambleAware (opens in new tab) and its partners, will be directed to help ensure treatment and support services can continue to operate effectively and withstand additional pressures on their services caused by the Covid-19 outbreak.
+The money, for use by GambleAware (opens in new tab) and its partners, will be directed to help ensure treatment and support services can continue to operate effectively and withstand additional pressures on their services caused by the coronavirus outbreak.

 Children's exposure to to TV ads for gambling and alcohol